 The university’s overarching prohibition on conflicts of interest is imposed by the Code of Ethics, which directs all members of the William & Mary community to “avoid both conflicts of interest and the appearance of such conflicts.”

 There are four narrower, more specific policies and procedures.

 1. The university’s Policy on Financial Conflicts of Interest applies to faculty, executive employees, and professionals and professional faculty in the context of research grant or contract work.
-This Policy requires covered employees to complete a Financial Disclosure and Conflict Resolution Form, if any possible conflict has been identified.

 2. For individuals participating in research funded by the NIH, FDA, CDC, or certain other agencies operating under the Public Health Service, an additional Financial Conflict of Interest Procedure [pdf] applies.